EricHaddad/435-Project/Report.md

     Data Distribution: MPI evenly divides the data among the chunks in preparation for the actual sorting.

-    Sorting Step: Each process will execute the quicksort() function on its own chunk.
+    Sorting Step: Each process will execute the oddEvenSort() function on its own chunk.

     Data Gathering: After all of the chunks have been sorted, the root process combines the results together into the final array.

     Sources: The skeleton of the MPI code is adapted from lab 2.
-The quicksort algorithm was developed with help from https://www.geeksforgeeks.org/implementation-of-quick-sort-using-mpi-omp-and-posix-thread/.
+The MPI algorithm was developed with help from https://www.geeksforgeeks.org/implementation-of-quick-sort-using-mpi-omp-and-posix-thread/.
 I adjusted the algorithm to fit my specific needs, but took information from their implementation.
+I developed the odd even sort algorithm on my own.
+---
+# Odd Even Sort CUDA
+---
+    Using CUDA to parallelize the counting sort algorithm requires multiple processes such as the following:

+    Initialization: The program calculates how many chunks to create based on the size of the array and the number of processes entered by the user.

+    Data Distribution: The program creates multiple kernels and sends different parts of the data to each kernel.
+The kernels then sort and communicate the results back.

+    Sorting Step: Each process will execute the oddEvenSort() function on its own chunk.

+    Data Gathering: After all of the chunks have been sorted, the root process combines the results together into the final array.

+    Sources: The skeleton of the CUDA code is adapted from lab 3.
 ---

 # Mergesort MPI